hylo-lang/specification/spec.md

 1. A static member binding declaration, or global binding declaration must contain an initializer.
 Initialization occurs at the first dynamic use of one of the declared bindings.

 2. A local binding declaration must contain an initializer unless it appears in the condition of a match expression.
 If the binding declaration is a sub-statement in a brace statement, initialization occurs immediately after declaration.
-If the binding declaration is a condition in a loop statement or a condition in a selection expression, initialization occurs immediately after the a successful pattern matching.
+If the binding declaration is a condition in a loop statement or a condition in a selection expression, initialization occurs immediately after a successful pattern matching.

 3. A member binding declaration may not have an initializer.
 Initialization occurs in the constructor of the object of which the introduced bindings are members (see Type initialization).

-4. The initialization of an escapable binding or a binding whose declaration is introduced with `var` consumes the value of its initializer.
+4. The initialization of an escapable binding, or a binding whose declaration is introduced with `var`, consumes the value of its initializer.

 5. The initialization of a non-escapable binding whose declaration is introduced with `let` or `inout` projects the object to which its initializer evaluates.
 The projection is immutable if the binding is immutable.
 Otherwise, it is mutable.
 The projection is for the duration of the binding's lifetime.